yanlinchen1985/cpnt262-a2/README.md

 At first , I thought it will be easy if I can complete this assignment following Tony's reminder in the starter code step by step.
 However ,I met some problems in the end when I created the image card for each image and appended the `<figure>` card to the `outputHTML` variable.
 I spent much time doing the code of the paths of images.
 I'm not too familiar with JS syntax till now so the images shown on live pages were broken.
 I considered using "src= ${animal.imagePath}" in the beginning, then I changed it to "img src="images/${animal.fileName}" " from Tony's sample code in class.
 Both of them can make the images show well.

- I linked images to Lorem Picsum using "<a href="${item.title.toLowerCase()}.html">Lorem Picsum Link</a>", but there was an issue that it showed "Cannot GET /puppy.html" on the live server when I clicked the links.
+ I linked images to Lorem Picsum using "${item.title.toLowerCase()}.html" in the < a href=> tag, but there was an issue that it showed "Cannot GET /puppy.html" on the live server when I clicked the links.
 I debugged it many times before it showed up.
-Therefore, I decided to try an easier way as "<a href="${animal.url}">Lorem Picsum Link</a>".
+Therefore, I decided to try an easier way as "${animal.url}" in the < a href=> tag.
 Good, it worked well, but I do not know whether this way is right. ：D

 After starting JS, I found our course is much harder than before.
 Even though the coding works well sometimes, I do not totally understand the meaning of some coding when I just copy them by following Tony's sample code or the information online.
 What I need is more time and more try.